 Enjoy Scrumptious Food And Drink

 If you fancy a change from your self catering cottage in Borrowdale, you'll find a great choice of places to eat, from basic fare to fine dining.
 For a local flavour, try the Flock-in at Rosthwaite, where you can sample Herdie burgers and a hearty Herdwick stew and look out over fields stocked with Herdwick sheep.
 Or dine on wholesome, home-cooked food at the Shepherd's Café at Lodore.
 You might also like to check out the Langstrath Inn in Stonethwaite, Scafell Hotel at Rosthwaite and the Borrowdale Gates Hotel at Grange to name a few other noted eating establishments.
+And don't forget the market town of Keswick is just a short drive away.

 An Outdoor Mecca